Our Motto's: "If you want a Nice dog - use Nice Methods. If you want a Mean dog - use Mean Methods"

 Family Dog Manners is one of the few Training Businesses in the area that strictly uses Positive Reinforcement!
 We have found that the majority of dogs work extremely well for food rewards; followed by praise, love, petting and other "real life" rewards to teach and motivate your dog.
-No need for verbal or physical corrections, outdated leadership / dominance (pack theories), raised voices, choke chains, prong collars, shock collars, or fear.
+No need for verbal or physical corrections, outdated leadership / dominance (pack theories), raised voices, choke chains, prong collars, e-collars, shock collars, or fear.
 We believe an owner and their family companion should work as a team to form a strong bond!
 These techniques get far better results than other methods, and have a higher likelihood of lasting a lifetime; which means that your dog will be very happy during and after training.
 Our small and personal programs are not "typical obedience classes"; we provide an all inclusive behavior, obedience, manners, socialization and "Know How" - CLASS for your Family Dog.

 Why "food "rewards" to teach your dog?: